-Increased competition, meanwhile, meant that turnaround times for major campaigns needed to fall from weeks to days—and sometimes to hours.
-The classic approval processes began to creak and ultimately to collapse under their bureaucratic weight.
+Increased competition, meanwhile, meant that turnaround times for major campaigns needed to fall from weeks to days—and sometimes hours.
+The classic approval processes began to creak and ultimately collapsed under their bureaucratic weight.
 And very often, brand consistency began to suffer.

 In some cases, brand-compliance systems were built on top of old digital asset management tools, breathing new life into systems that were years, sometimes decades old.
 Soon, a new generation of brand compliance tools emerged, capitalizing on the latest advances in cloud infrastructure and SaaS models to offer greater flexibility, greater simplicity, and lower costs.
 The most successful of these systems shared a core set of brand-compliance tools in common:

 - Curated, Marketing-Focused Asset Libraries to help deploy brand-compliant assets directly to the teams that need to use them, both within marketing departments and in the broader organization.

 - Logo Management Capabilities which ensure that essential brand components are current and implemented properly.